adrienlaws/meridian59-admin-docs/README.md

 # Meridian 59 Administration Commands
-`meridian59-admin-docs`\
-This is an attempt to consolidate various user-created documentation and tips and tricks for administrating Meridian 59 servers.\
 :heavy_exclamation_mark: Use at your own risk :heavy_exclamation_mark:

-Contributions are welcome!
-Feel free to submit a Pull Request for any additions or corrections.
+Contributions / PRs are welcome!
 ### Administration Methods

 There are 4 ways administrate Meridian 59